 Arts and craft materials take up a lot of space.
 Claire Toms keeps hers on a trolley that rolls away under the stairs.

+Resources such as roll up sleeping mats or little fold away tables are very useful for small childminding spaces.
 Christine Emery stores the cushions for story time/cosy corner in a nest of tables!
-I think this is such a clever idea.
+What a clever idea.

 Make clever use of your hallways